cloudmesh-community/book/chapters/msg/graphql.md

 ### Enumeration Types

-`enum` is also a scalar type which define a certain set of restricted values.
-When a GraphQL schema defines a field of `enum` type, we expect that the field's value be of the type `enum` values only.
+`enum` is a scalar type which defines restricted set of values.
+When a GraphQL schema defines a field of `enum` type, we expect that the field's value be of the type `enum` including only the values that are included in that enumeration.
 An example of an `enum` type is

 ```graphql